Muhammad Ali: Around the US and world

-Ali Mall, located in Araneta Center, Quezon City, Philippines, is named after him.
-Construction of the mall, the first of its kind in the Philippines, began shortly after Ali's victory in a match with Joe Frazier in nearby Araneta Coliseum in 1975.
-The mall opened in 1976 with Ali attending its opening.

-The 1976 Muhammad Ali vs. Antonio Inoki fight played an important role in the history of mixed martial arts.
+Opened in 1976, Ali Mall, located in Araneta Center, Quezon City, Philippines, is named after Ali.
+Construction of the mall, the first of its kind in the Philippines, began shortly after his victory in a match with Joe Frazier in nearby Araneta Coliseum in 1975.
+Ali attended its opening.
+The Muhammad Ali vs. Antonio Inoki fight the same year played an important role in the history of mixed martial arts.
 In Japan, the match inspired Inoki's students Masakatsu Funaki and Minoru Suzuki to found Pancrase in 1993, which in turn inspired the foundation of Pride Fighting Championships in 1997.
 Pride was acquired by its rival, Ultimate Fighting Championship, in 2007.

+Ali was the recipient of the 1997 Arthur Ashe Courage Award.
+He was presented with the Presidential Citizens Medal by President Bill Clinton in January 2001 and with the Presidential Medal of Freedom by President George W. Bush in November 2005.
+For his work with the civil rights movement and the United Nations, he received the Otto Hahn Peace Medal in Gold from the UN Association of Germany (DGVN) in Berlin in December 2005.

 The Muhammad Ali Boxing Reform Act was introduced in 1999 and passed in 2000, to protect the rights and welfare of boxers in the United States.
 In May 2016, a bill was introduced to United States Congress by Markwayne Mullin, a politician and former MMA fighter, to extend the Ali Act to mixed martial arts.
 In June 2016, US senator Rand Paul proposed an amendment to the US draft laws named after Ali, a proposal to eliminate the Selective Service System.

+In June 2007, Ali received an honorary doctorate of humanities at Princeton University's 260th graduation ceremony.